 Well, this question has two sides.
 It may seem to be unreasonable for you but for an institution it is a chance to get an influential name to their list.
 As you may see this is not about awarding the most talented academics and intellectuals.
 This is about awarding the most talented celebrities.
-Actually, in most cases this degree has nothing to do with academics and science at all.
-These people do not contribute anything nor to science, neither to the institution they are awarded by.
+Actually, in most cases, this degree has nothing to do with academics and science at all.
+These people do not contribute anything to science, or to the institution they are awarded by.

 Does it make any sense to the recipient?
 Of course, this is a status thing but still it gives them nothing.
 It make sense in some image field of both sides, but nothing more.
 The star gets something to proud of and the institution gets some rich donation or at least PR in press.
 But do Harvard need any more publicity?
 Of course. no. Money?
 Always, yes.

 Interested in online jobs for students?
 Read one more blog we prepared for our users.

 Remember, that you are studying hard not just because you do not have a choice.
 The main reason is to earn knowledge.
 Your future depends on how you are studying and getting a degree means counting on a better job, counting on a better future.
 You are earning respect, skill, and experience to build your career upon it.
 Can honorary thing give you any of those points?
 Obviously no.

 Honorary is not an actual degree and some institutions even ask their recipients not to add prefix Dr. to their name.
 It is still just a status thing, just a show off story, nothing more.